Blockstream/satellite/doc/antenna-pointing.md

 | Novra S400 | -65 dBm              | -25 dBm              |

-In the end, note that the antenna pointing procedure is entirely based on the locking indicator printed to the console.
+In the end, note that the antenna pointing procedure is entirely based on the locking indicator printed on the console.
 Once you find the signal and the receiver locks, the only remaining step is to [optimize the SNR](#optimize-the-snr).